 Top 10 Most Trolled Movies In Tamil Of All Time: Vijay And Ajith Top The List

 It is no secret that Kollywood is one of the biggest and most keenly-followed film industries in India.
 Tamil cinema has over the years, given us icons such as Kamal Haasan and Rajinikanth who broke the language barrier and become International brands.
 Similarly, it is also synonymous with evergreen classics such as Aproova Raagangal and Hey Ram which were way ahead of the times.
-However, at the same time, Kollywood has also churned out quite a few mediocre movies which ended up becoming the butt of all jokes.
+However, at the same time, Kollywood has churned out quite a few mediocre movies which ended up becoming the butt of all jokes.
 Today, let us take a look at the most trolled Tamil movies of all time.

 Sura, directed by SP Rajkumar and featuring Vijay in the lead, turned out to be a nightmare for the fans and unperformed at the box office.
-It was ridiculed for its non existent screenplay and poor presentation.
+It was ridiculed for its non-existent screenplay and poor presentation.

 2 Aalwar (January 12, 2007)